getodk/docs/docs/central-api-submission-management.rst

 **GET /v1/projects/{projectId}/forms/{xmlFormId}/submissions.csv**

-*(introduced: version 1.1)*\
+.. raw:: html

-The above submission endpoints will give you a ZIP file with the submission data in it.
+  <p><em>(introduced: version 1.1)</em></p><p>The above submission endpoints will give you a ZIP file with the submission data in it.
 This is necessary to provide all the possible related repeat table files, as well as the media files associated with the submissions.
-But ZIP files can be difficult to work with, and many Forms have no repeats nor media attachments.

-To export *just*\  the root table (no repeat data nor media files), you can call this endpoint instead, which will directly give you CSV data.

-Please see the `above endpoint </central-api-submission-management/#exporting-form-submissions-to-csv>`__ for notes on dealing with Managed Encryption.
+But ZIP files can be difficult to work with, and many Forms have no repeats nor media attachments.</p><p>To export <em>just</em> the root table (no repeat data nor media files), you can call this endpoint instead, which will directly give you CSV data.</p><p>Please see the <a href="/central-api-submission-management/#exporting-form-submissions-to-csv">above endpoint</a> for notes on dealing with Managed Encryption.</p>

 .. dropdown:: Request